 Currently, our setup looks something like this:

 The general flow of data is from the application, to the fluentd aggregators, then to the backends – mainly Elasticsearch and S3.
+If a log event warrants a notification, it’s published to a SNS topic, which in turn triggers a Lambda function that sends the notification to Slack.

 Here are the headline features of Sierra, and my thoughts about them.

-Siri Don’t use it on the phone, won’t use it on the Mac.
+Don’t use it on the phone, won’t use it on the Mac.
 It would be nice if I could use it by typing, though.

-Universal Clipboard This seems like a massive security risk.
+This seems like a massive security risk.
 It works via iCloud, so if someone (like my daughter) is using my iPad, then it will sync the clipboard to that, too.
 How do I turn it off?

 I stumbled upon Convox a couple weeks ago, and found it pretty interesting.
 It’s led by a few people formerly from Heroku, and it certainly feels like it.
 A simple command-line interface to manage your applications on AWS, with almost no AWS-specific configuration required.